aletheon/eleutherios-flutter/README.md

 Eleutherios is B2B / SAAS application or digital, sociopolitical or economic system that can scale to include more than one person or business within the same policy, forum or service.

-The current "human" sociopoltical or economic system is analogue, where the responsibility of managing polices, forums or services is delegated to a single person, tribe or organisation.
+The current "human" sociopoltical or economic system is analogue, where the responsibility for managing polices, forums or services is delegated to a single person, tribe or organisation.

+For example a politician creating a bill to enter into parliament.

+A bank to provide a financial network to enable service providers to buy or sell items to one another.

+Or a family bakery deciding to franchise their business to service more customers.

+Eleutherios breaks this one-to-one or one-to-many type of pattern and introduces a many-to-many pattern instead.

-Eleutherios enables people or businesses to:
+Eleutherios provides tools to enable people businesses to:

-- Create policies
+- Create policies together
 - Create rules for policies
-- Create forums
+- Communicate with one another through forums
-- Join forums
+- Join or leave forums
 - Create services
+- Consume policies
-- Manage policy permissions
+- Change the permissions of managers managing policies
-- Manage service permissions
+- Change the permissions of services serving in forums
-- Post messages
+- Post messages with forums

 Subsequent versions: